MicrosoftDocs/visualstudio-docs/docs/msbuild/diagnosing-task-failures.md

 > [!NOTE]
 > MSBuild recognizes a specific diagnostic output format.
 The details of this format are documented at [MSBuild and Visual Studio format for diagnostic messages](msbuild-diagnostic-format-for-tasks.md).

-## Debug into task code
+## Debug a task

 When debugging MSBuild tasks, here are some general tips.

-1. Narrow the scope of the repro case as much as possible (for example, by setting `/p:BuildProjectReferences=false` and start MSBuild with one specific project or one specific target) to have less code to work with.
++ Narrow the scope of the repro case as much as possible (for example, by setting `/p:BuildProjectReferences=false` and start MSBuild with one specific project or one specific target) to have less code to work with.
-1. Use the MSBuild command-line option `/m:1` to have a single MSBuild process to debug.
++ Use the MSBuild command-line option `/m:1` to have a single MSBuild process to debug.
-1. Set the environment variable `MSBuildDebugOnStart` to 1 to get a debugger attached to MSBuild at launch.
++ Set the environment variable `MSBuildDebugOnStart` to 1 to get a debugger attached to MSBuild at launch.
-1. Set a breakpoint at the Execute method of the task to step through.
++ Set a breakpoint at the Execute method of the task to step through.

 You should also consider setting up a test environment for a task using xUnit.
 See [Unit testing C# in .NET Core using dotnet test and xUnit](/dotnet/core/testing/unit-testing-with-dotnet-test).
 You can configure the xUnit test to use the MSBuild API to invoke MSBuild programmatically with a mock project file that includes the properties, items, and targets you need for running the task in question.